Pavel Chukhray: Early life

 Pavel Grigoryevich Chukhray was born in Bykovo, Ramensky district, Moscow Oblast.
 His mother was a teacher—she taught Russian language and Literature.
 His father was the film director Grigory Chukhray.
 When Pavel was seven, his father began working at Dovzhenko Film Studios, and the family moved to Kiev.
 He grew up surrounded by family friends who were talented film makers, including Mark Donskoy, and the young and not yet well-known Sergei Parajanov, Aleksandr Alov, and Vladimir Naumov.
 When he was nine, Chukhray and his family moved to Moscow.
 At the age of 16, he began working for the Russian film studio Mosfilm.
 In 1964, he went to VGIK (All-Union State Institute of Cinematography) studying to become a cinematographer.
 He continued on to directing, receiving his diploma in 1974.

 Chukray's directorial debut was You Should Sometimes Remember (1977), starring Nikolai Kryuchkov.
 He wrote and directed his second film, People in the Ocean (1980), which was a popular and critical success and won him many awards in Russia, including the Dovzhenko Award.
 His third film, A Canary Cage (1983), which he both wrote and directed played at the Cannes Film Festival and elsewhere.
 His eighth film, The Thief (1997), brought him success internationally.
 It was one of the top three box office hits in Russia, and was nominated internationally for many awards including an Oscar and a Golden Globe.

+Work

+In 2007 he adapted and directed the play The Gamblers by writer Nikolai Gogol, which was renamed The Russian Game.